dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

-That commit takes out 1,631 lines of `tablecmds.c`, 1,054 lines of `partbounds.c`, both isolation test suites, the documentation, and the `PARTITIONS` keyword. **It is the second time this feature has been reverted late in a release cycle** — it was pulled from PostgreSQL 17 in August 2024 too, that time over `CVE-2014-0062` repeatable-name-lookup issues.
+That commit takes out 1,631 lines of `tablecmds.c`, 1,054 lines of `partbounds.c`, both isolation test suites, the documentation, and the `PARTITIONS` keyword.
+It is the second time this feature has been held back late in a cycle — it was pulled from PostgreSQL 17 in August 2024 too, that time over `CVE-2014-0062` repeatable-name-lookup issues.

+Reverting two years of work a month before a release is not a failure of the process.
+It *is* the process.
+Somebody found real problems, the people who would have to live with them agreed they were real, and the feature went back in the oven rather than into your database.
+That decision is available to a project where the engineers have the final say on what ships.
+It is much harder to make when a release date has been promised to a market.

 There is a trap here worth knowing about.
 At the time of writing the [release notes](https://www.postgresql.org/docs/19/release-19.html) still